Alia Shawkat: Career

-Six years after the series was canceled by Fox, filming for a revived fourth season of Arrested Development began on August 7, 2012 and Shawkat reprised her role as Maeby Fünke.
-The season consists of 15 new episodes which debuted at the same time on Netflix on May 26, 2013.
-Each episode focuses on one particular character, with Shawkat's Maeby, now a high school senior, featured in episode 12, "Señoritis" and appearing in several other episodes of the season.
+Six years after the series was canceled by Fox, filming for a revived fourth season of Arrested Development began on August 7, 2012, and Shawkat reprised her role as Maeby Fünke.
+The season consists of 15 new episodes, which debuted simultaneously on Netflix on May 26, 2013.
+Each episode focuses on one particular character, with Shawkat's Maeby, now a high school senior, featured in episode 12, "Señoritis," and appearing in several other episodes of the season.

 Shawkat appears briefly in Ryan Trecartin's 2013 art film, Center Jenny.

-In 2015, Shawkat guest-starred on Broad City, portraying the romantic interest and look-alike of Ilana Glazer's character for one episode; the two were only attracted to one another due to their similar appearances.
+In 2015, Shawkat guest-starred on Broad City, portraying the romantic interest and look-alike of Ilana Glazer's character for one episode; the two were attracted to one another due only to their similar appearances.
 Leading up to the episode, many had remarked on the physical similarities Shawkat and Glazer bear to one another.

 Shawkat starred in the lead role of Dory Sief on the TBS comedy Search Party, which premiered on November 21, 2016 and moved to HBO Max in 2019 before concluding with its fifth and final season in January 2022.
+Alongside her acting role on this project, Shawkat produced 30 episodes and directed 1 from 2016 to 2021.

-Shawkat plays the role of Tyler, a high-living American partier in Dublin, in the 2019 film Animals, directed by Australian director Sophie Hyde.
-It is a film about a friendship which changes after Laura (played by Holliday Grainger) gets engaged to her teetotalling boyfriend.
-Shawkat said that she had never played a character like Tyler before, with her previous characters more relatable, and she was "excited to play someone who was so fun, but so damaged".
+In 2019, Shawkat starred in the film Animals (directed by Australian director Sophie Hyde) as Tyler, a high-living American partier in Dublin.
+It is a film about a friendship that changes after Laura (played by Holliday Grainger) gets engaged to her teetotalling boyfriend.
+Shawkat said that she had never played a character like Tyler before, and found her previous characters more relatable.
+She was "excited to play someone who was so fun, but so damaged".

 Personal life

-When not acting, Shawkat likes to paint; she has participated in gallery shows in Los Angeles, Mexico City and Paris.
-She also likes to make music and sing in jazz bars.
-She is bisexual.
+When not acting, Shawkat enjoys singing, drawing, and painting.
+She occasionally sings in jazz bars, though she only sings jazz standards; her grandfather taught her many of the songs she knows.
+At one point, Shawkat attempted to learn welding, hoping to make metal sculptures.
+She considers it essential for her to pursue different forms of art, stating, "They feed each other.
+If I didn't have the other ones, I don't think I could just act."

+Shawkat is bisexual.
+On November 15, 2023, Shawkat gave birth to her first child.

+In September 2025, Shawkat signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."